andrewvo89/rules-engine-ts/README.md

 const root = createRoot('and');
 ```

-Current state of the Rules Engine:
+State of the Rules Engine:

 ```js
 {